MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.ExpansionFilesDownloader

-We are enabling Android Package Kit (APK) expansion files for the Office mobile app.
+We are enabling Android Package Kit (APK) expansion files for the Microsoft 365 mobile app.
 APK Expansion files are supplementary resource files, that Android app developers can publish along with their app.
 To understand the reliability of our expansion file download mechanism, we are logging a flag indicating whether we are successfully able to download expansion files.

 The following fields are collected: